fastforwardlabs/mdffreport12/src/03-technical.md

 difference (mean squared error) between the original input and the reconstructed output produced by the decoder.
-In practice, autoencoders have been applied as a dimensionality reduction technique, as well as in other use cases such as noise removal from images, image colorization, unsupervised feature extraction and data compression.
+In practice, autoencoders have been applied as a dimensionality reduction technique, as well as in other use cases such as noise removal from images, image colorization, unsupervised feature extraction, and data compression.

 ![The components of an autoencoder.](figures/ill-1.png)